 The team/club level designs are to be used only at the specific level of the organization.
+Club or team identities are for t-shirs/uniforms only.
 The SOIA logo is to be used in all other applications.
 This is the only official logo of SOIA and its sub-programs.